markusschlegel/DejaTextView/README.md

 pod 'DejaTextView', :git => 'https://github.com/markusschlegel/DejaTextView.git'
 ```

+You might also just fish out the source file at `Pod/Classes/DejaTextView.swift`.

 ## Usage

 DejaTextView is mostly a drop-in replacement for UITextView, so just use it everywhere you like as if it was a standard UITextView.
 There’s one exception though.
 If you want to add your own gesture recognizers, you have to use the method addGestureRecognizerForReal(gestureRecognizer: UIGestureRecognizer).
 This is unfortunate, but maybe I find a way to handle this better in the future.